 The most auspicious times to cast a spell is on the New Moon (for manifesting something new) and the Full Moon (for releasing an unwanted influence).
 If you are interested in Astrology, you may wish to work out the correct Planetary hour for casting your spell.

 Casting a Magickal Circle

 There are different schools of thought on casting a circle of protection before you begin your magickal working.
 I like to think of it more as a circle that helps focus the energy and keep it clear from outside influences.
 I believe the best form of protection is a pure intent, i.e. the intent that your spell be for the Highest Good.

 If you feel that you are in a natural sanctuary/sacred space you may not feel a need to cast a circle at all and that is perfectly fine.

 However, if you do feel you might benefit from a bit of a screen between yourself and outside influences, casting the circle may be as simple as visualising a dome of light all around you that also extends down beneath the surface of the earth to form the second half of the dome.
-You can either sit in meditation and raise this dome of light, as well as extend it down into the ground… or you can walk around the perimeter of the circle, holding out your wand, staff or athame, visualising a light coming out from the tip of your chosen tool.
+You can either sit in meditation and raise this dome of light, as well as extend it down into the ground… or you can walk around the perimeter of the circle, holding out your wand, staff, or athame, visualising a light coming out from the tip of your chosen tool.
 In the absence of tools, it is perfectly fine to use your index finger.

 If you want to be a bit more elaborate and invoke the assistance of the Angelic realm, you may wish to try this Archangelic Tarot circle casting method.

 Write the spell in your sacred space after looking at the card and tuning into its energy.
 You may wish to invoke divine assistance before you begin by requesting the presence of your spirit guides, patron deity and/or guardian angels.
 At this point, you may wish to light a candle to welcome your spirit helpers.